kevinalmansa/Go-Bits/README.md

 BitReader relies on underlying bytes.Reader to stream bits.

+BitBuffer uses an underlying byte array.

-Coverage: 93.5% of statements
+Coverage: 100% of statements

-## TODO
-- Finish the last 6.5% of code coverage.
-(This missing 6.5% is limited to the error handling).